infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/_holding.md

+Tip

+: When referring to headings, the reciprocal is simply the opposite heading (i.e. 180 degrees in the other direction) - so the reciprocal of 270 degrees is 090 degrees!

 ## What is a Hold?

 The primary purposes of a hold are to provide separation and flow control to aircraft during the arrival sequence in a localized area close to the destination airport.
 Holds are generally organized around a navigation aid (NAVAID) such as a VOR or NDB.
 All procedures are drawn using magnetic tracks (not headings) and each leg should take 1 minute in still air (1:30 above 14,000ft/FL140) unless otherwise specified on the chart.